logikum/md-web-site/contents/en/comedies/cymbeline.md

 The play has a traditional comic ending.
 Iachimo confesses to his misdemeanours, the characters reveal themselves, all the misunderstandings are resolved and the lovers are reunited.

+#### Characters

+CYMBELINE, King of Britain.

+CLOTEN, son to the Queen by a former husband.

+POSTHUMUS LEONATUS, a gentleman, husband to Imogen.

+BELARIUS, a banished lord, disguised under the name of Morgan.

+GUIDERIUS,
+ARVIRAGUS, sons to Cymbeline, disguised under the names of Polydote and Cadwal, supposed sons to Morgan.

+PHILARIO friend to Posthumus,
+IACHIMO, friend to Philario, Italians.

+CAIUS LUCIUS, general of the Roman forces.

+PISANIO, servant to Posthumus.

+CORNELIUS, a physician.

+A Roman Captain.

+Two British Captains.

+A Frenchman, friend to Philario.

+Two Lords of Cymbeline’s court.

+Two Gentlemen of the same.

+Two Gaolers.

+QUEEN, wife to Cymbeline.

+IMOGEN, daughter to Cymbeline by a former queen.

+HELEN, a lady attending on Imogen.

+Lords, Ladies, Roman senators, tribunes, a soothsayer, a Dutchman, a Spaniard, musicians, officers, captains, soldiers, messengers, and other attendants.

+Apparitions.